How much income do I need to earn for a £1 million mortgage?

 Mortgage lenders tend to take a "haircut" and take a per centage off of the income to cover themselves in case of currency fluctuations.

-This mortgage is available on capital repayment or interest-only, and borrowers need a 40% deposit to access the rate.
-This will also revert to NatWest's standard variable rate of 8.24%, and early repayment charges apply.
+This mortgage is available on interest-only or capital repayment, and borrowers need a 40% deposit to access the rate.
+After two years, Nationwide's mortgage will revert to a standard variable rate of 7.49% unless you switch deals, and early repayment charges apply

-One of the most competitively priced two-year fixes for £2 million mortgages is available through Barclays for Intermediaries' large loan team priced at 4.16%.
+One of the most competitively priced two-year fixes for £2 million mortgages is available through Santander for Intermediaries' large loan team priced at 4.27%.

-Barclays for Intermediaires' 4.16% fixed rate has a £699 arrangement fee and 2% early repayment charges.
-The APRC is 6.9%, and borrowers must put down a 40% deposit to qualify.
-The mortgage reverts to the 8.74% standard variable rate.
+Santander for Intermediaries' 4.27% fixed rate has a £999 arrangement fee and a two-percent early repayment charge in year one, lowering to one per cent in year two.
+The APRC is 6.7%, and borrowers must put down a 40% deposit to qualify.
+The mortgage reverts to the current 7% standard variable rate if they do not remortgage or complete a product transfer.

 Trinity Financial specialises in arranging £1 million+ mortgages and our team of expert advisers do everything possible to secure the cheapest rates and the fastest mortgage offers.